Arvon Presbyterian Church

 Rugged individualists from Wales came to Buckingham County, Virginia in the 1800's in order to quarry the outstanding and large mines of slate available and awaiting individuals of ingenuity, initiative and painstaking commitment.
 Hence as early as 1867 a small hamlet was founded by the Cymry (Welsh countrymen).

 A slate manufacturer, John Williams, made the suggestion with which various other settlers in the Commonwealth concurred, that in honor of Caernarvon, Wales, this hamlet should be named Arvon.
-This occurred circa 1867, but in a very few years, it became necessary to avoid confusion between Arvon and Arvon, Virginia; therefore, Arvon became Arvonia -- although church names in the vicinity remained Arvon.
+This occurred circa 1867, but in a very few years, it became necessary to avoid confusion between Avon, Virginia and Arvon, Virginia; therefore, Arvon became Arvonia -- although church names in the vicinity remained Arvon.

-Even to this day, the Welsh flag flies proudly over the little Arvon Cemetery, located across the road from the Arvon Presbyterian Church.
+Even to this day, the Welsh flag flies proudly over the little Arvon Memorial Cemetery, located across the road from the Arvon Presbyterian Church.

 Many members, largely Welsh in background, of Trinity Church in New Canton wanted religious services to be held in the immediate vicinity of the "Slate Quarries."